edu-maass/immermex-dashboard/docs/API_DOCUMENTATION.md

 ## Deployment

-The API is deployed on Vercel with the following configuration:
+The API is deployed on Render with the following configuration:

 - **Runtime**: Python 3.12
 - **Framework**: FastAPI